wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 Internet-Draft              DNS Extra Answers                  July 2016

-   although there is no easy way to signal this to a client other than through the use of the truncate bit.

    A malicious authoritative server could include a large number of extra records (and associated DNSSEC information) and attempt to DoS